ilya0/buildreactfront/README.md

 # buildreactfront

-gonna try to learn this react stuff to build a app
+## This is a repo to learn React
+I am currently trying to build application with a react front end

+[Scotch.io react link] https://scotch.io/tutorials/learning-react-getting-started-and-concepts